 The primary objective of Deliverable 1 is to update and recalibrate the earlier application of WAM to the Lake Okeechobee sub-watersheds north of Lake Okeechobee.
 The earlier application, titled WAM Enhancement and Application in the Lake Okeechobee Watershed Project (2009) used a rainfall period of record (POR) between 1998 and 2007 for model calibration.
 Subsequently, this model was rerun without calibration for the extended period of record of 1975 through 2010 (HDR, 2012).

-Since that work, a number of datasets have received significant updates, including land use, hydrography (AHED), topography from LIDAR (Light Detection and Ranging), drainage boundary, rainfall, flow, hydraulic structure, and TN and TP concentration data.
+Since that work, several datasets have received significant updates, including land use, hydrography (Arc Hydro Enhanced Database (AHED)), topography from LIDAR (Light Detection and Ranging), drainage boundary, rainfall, flow, hydraulic structure, and TN and TP concentration data.
 These updates were obtained from the SFWMD and incorporated into WAM as well as extending the POR through the end of 2013 using the latest available rainfall, temperature data, and other meteorological data.
 In addition, the model domains were modified to be consistent with the most current sub-watershed boundaries provided by the Coordinating Agencies.
 Finally, shoreline reaches for all major lakes to separate flow and loads from source cells that directly discharge to the lake and other reaches draining to the lake have been added to the model as this information is useful for budget analyses.

 Using these updates, the application of WAM to the northern six sub-watersheds with the extended POR from 1975 through 2013 was completed in 2015 under FDACS contract number 21905.
 During that work, simulations using WAM were conducted on the updated existing conditions for the basins north of Lake Okeechobee located in the following sub-watersheds: